xyeison2010/fashion-web/README.md

-# MadeGentle - The online destination for men's style
+# Fashion Web- The online destination for men's style

 MadeGentle is a website that focus on the latest men's fashion and style.
 It's simple, modern and fully responsive, I also learned a bunch of amazing techniques to create superb eye-catching animations.